Towards Efficient and Optimal Covariance-Adaptive Algorithms for Combinatorial Semi-Bandits: Abstract

 \section{Abstract}

-\blfootnote{Preprint version, under review.} We address the problem of stochastic combinatorial semi-bandits, where a player can select from $P$ subsets of a set containing $d$ base items.
-Most existing algorithms (e.g. \texttt{CUCB}, \texttt{ESCB}, \olsucb) require prior knowledge on the reward distribution, like an upper bound on a sub-Gaussian proxy-variance, which is hard to estimate tightly.
-In this work, we design a variance-adaptive version of \olsucb, relying on an online estimation of the covariance structure.
-Estimating the coefficients of a covariance matrix is much more manageable in practical settings and results in improved regret upper bounds compared to proxy-variance-based algorithms.
-When covariance coefficients are all non-negative, we show that our approach efficiently leverages the semi-bandit feedback and provably outperforms bandit feedback approaches, not only in exponential regimes where $P\gg d$ but also when $P\leq d$, which is not straightforward from most existing analyses.
+We address the problem of stochastic combinatorial semi-bandits, where a player selects among $P$ actions from the power set of a set containing $d$ base items.
+Adaptivity to the problem's structure is essential in order to obtain optimal regret upper bounds.
+As estimating the coefficients of a covariance matrix can be manageable in practice, leveraging them should improve the regret.
+We design ``optimistic'' covariance-adaptive algorithms relying on online estimations of the covariance structure, called \OLSUCBC and \COSV (only the variances for the latter).
+They both yield improved gap-free regret.
+Although \COSV can be slightly suboptimal, it improves on computational complexity by taking inspiration from Thompson Sampling approaches.
+It is the first sampling-based algorithm satisfying a $O(\sqrt{T})$ gap-free regret (up to poly-logs).
+We also show that in some cases, our approach efficiently leverages the semi-bandit feedback and outperforms bandit feedback approaches, not only in exponential regimes where $P\gg d$ but also when $P\leq d$, which is not covered by existing analyses.